-Psychometric tests, or aptitude tests, are assessments, which are able to test cognitive skills and personality traits that are not necessarily tied to a person's work history or educational background, but life experience, skills and general intelligence.
+Psychometric tests, or aptitude tests, are assessments, which can test cognitive skills and personality traits that are not necessarily tied to a person's work history or educational background, but life experience, skills, and general intelligence.

-First developed as personality tests in the 1880's, you may be familiar with the big names like the Myer Briggs test, or the OCEAN big five traits.
-However, nowadays, psychometric testing is much more varied and can be used to gauge a wide range of competencies and behavioural preferences that can help improve the accuracy and efficiency of the hiring process.
+First developed as personality tests in the 1880s, you may be familiar with the big names like the Myer Briggs test, or the OCEAN big five traits.
+However, nowadays, psychometric testing is much more varied and can be used to gauge a wide range of competencies and behavioral preferences that can help improve the accuracy and efficiency of the hiring process.

 There are lots of different kinds of psychometric tests, the most popular being verbal reasoning, numerical reasoning, abstract logic, and personality tests.
 Some, like verbal and numerical reasoning, test cognitive skills like language skills and understanding of mathematical concepts.
 They also assess more complex abilities such as critical thinking, problem-solving, and attention to detail.
 This means that using psychometric testing can give a more holistic view of how a candidate thinks and approaches problems, rather than just if they get the correct answer.

 There are many advantages to using psychometric tests with the most popular one being able to shortlist candidates based on skills rather than experience and with much more efficient data-driven data.
 The modern-day job market is extremely competitive and many companies find themselves receiving more applications from qualified candidates than they can effectively deal with.
 This is where psychometrics can be beneficial to the efficiency of the hiring process.